 If you’re mailing your form, follow these guidelines:

-• Use 10-point Courier font if possible.
+• Use a 10-point Courier font if possible.

 • Don’t use dollar signs or decimal points.
 Instead, use the preprinted decimals on the form.
 Don’t round up to whole numbers.
 You should always write out the cents, even if it’s zero.